 9) Video conferencing should not be disturbed by mobile phones: About 58% of participants said that mobile phones going off at a meeting is a meeting killer.
 So, ensure that your mobile phone is switched off during a video meeting.

 So, now you know more about global video conferencing etiquette trends.
-Do keep these in mind when organising and executing your next video conference.
+Do keep these in mind when organizing and executing your next video conference.
 Here’s to seamless and appropriate video conferencing!

 For more information on setting up a video conferencing solution for your business, contact Actis at 022-30808080 or at email@example.com.